 Figure S3.
-Influences of exogenous addition of DSF signal and rhamnolipid on the growth rate of B. thuringiensis.
-The error bars show the standard deviations of three repeats.
+Effect of DSF signal and rhamnolipid on the growth rate of B. thuringiensis.
+Bacterial growth was monitored using the Bioscreen-C Automated Growth Curves Analysis System, and the data at 16 h post inoculation were presented here.
+The error bars show the standard deviations of three replicates.